pbek/QOwnNotes/README.md

 # QOwnNotes

-QOwnNotes is a note editor that works together with ownCloud.
+QOwnNotes is a note editor that works together with ownCloud and ownNotes.

-Currently loading notes from ~/ownCloud/Notes (can be select upon first start-up of the application) is supported.
-Notes can also be edited.
+## Features
+- list of notes is loaded
+- notes folder can be selected
+- notes can be viewed
+- sub-string searching of notes
+- notes can be edited